-Think about what living beings are moving now, because of weather or some other reason.
+Think about what living beings are moving now, including humans, and why they are migrating.
 Create a short poem or story describing their journey, where they are going, why, how long they will be there, and what they will do when they arrive.